Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Emotions** Feelings that have both congnitive and physiological elements and that influence behaviour.
 - we can experience emotions that involve little or no conscious thought.
 **Function of Emotions**
   1. `Preparing us for action` .
-Emotions act as a link between events in our environment and our responses.
+Emotions act as a link between events in our environment and our responses.
   2.  `Shaping our future behavior` .
 Emotions promote learning that will help us make appropriate responses in the future.
 For instance, your emotional response to unpleasant events teaches you to avoid similar circumstances in the future.